 Getting in is a bit of a palaver (as with Tower 42’s Vertigo!) and involves airport-style security and a number of changes of elevator bank, but when you finally arrive on the 39th floor and glimpse the view from the lift lobby through the restaurant window, you can’t help but gasp.
 Then it’s a flight of black granite spiral stairs up and you arrive at the bar.
 Cue more gasps of delight.
 A room with a tall, domed class ceiling, a polished granite floor and a view from here to eternity.
 My first reaction was just to stand there grinning for a while, so it’s a good thing Nick and the rest had the presence of mind to grab a table!
 As there were already quite a few people there, we got a table roughly in the middle of the room rather than on the edge near the window.
 But this wasn’t a tragedy as a) even seated near the windows, you can’t get near the glass (this is because of a very wide counter running around most of the room, while on the west side, the bar forms a balcony overlooking the restaurant); and b) the room is spacious enough that you can get up and go and look at whatever view you like at any time.
 The entire room feels a little other-wordly as you see the sky through the triangular latticework of the building’s frame, and the pattern is repeated in the reflections on the floor.
 Also, whereas you are used to being surrounded by tall buildings in the City, here there is nothing above you or even on your level, except Tower 42 and of course the aeroplanes on final approach to London City Airport.

 The wine list was short – I must admit that I wasn’t paying too much attention because I was gawping at the view of Tower Bridge and trying to see our house somewhere in the direction of Canary Wharf.
 We ended up with a Marlborough Sauvignon Blanc which was not too badly priced at about £18, although I did covet the Pimms Royale (Pimms and champagne) – a mere snip at £9.50.
-There were tapas-style bar snacks but we didn’t have any.
+There were tapas-style bar snacks which looked good but we didn’t try any.
 The restaurant downstairs is run by the Searcy’s group (which is part-owned by Richard Corrigan) and is somewhere I’d love to try.
 But Friday night was all about the view.
 Seeing as we have had the most sweltering week imagineable in London it seemed entirely appropriate to be able to sit and watch the sun sink as a fiery ball to the right of Tower 42, and then to watch how the purples in the sky changed the mood of the room while nursing a glass of chilled wine.
-Just heaven.
+It’s close to heaven.
+Literally.